JeremShy/ggg/README.md

 ggg "./foo.c bar.c" "Commit message" -> Add specified files, commits with the specified commits message, and pushes.

 # Installation :
-Copy the content of the ggg.sh file in your ~/.shrc or equivalent, or add this function to your shell any other way you can.
+Copy the content of the ggg.sh file in your ~/.zshrc file or equivalent, or add this function to your shell any other way you can.